 Shared Medical Appointments (SMAs) or ‘group consultations’ is a model of care that increases access to care, reduce costs, utilises peer support, and improves consumer and provider satisfaction.
 SMAs target a particular chronic condition and aim to improve health outcomes.

-Social prescribing is a means of enabling doctors, nurses, and other health care professionals to refer people with chronic conditions to a range of local, non-clinical services, with the aim of improving health and wellbeing outcomes.
+Social prescribing is a means of enabling doctors, nurses, and other health care professionals to refer people with chronic conditions to a range of local, non-clinical services, improving health outcomes.

 COORDINARE has engaged Beacon Strategies to inform the development of a social prescribing model for people living with chronic health conditions in South Eastern NSW through a co-design process.
 A project called 'Collaborative Pairs' will inform the process, partnering six consumers with six health professionals to co-create a proposed model of care.
-Find out more.
+View the Feedback Loop 2 video or find out more.

 The St Vincent's Hospital Sydney Department of Pain Medicine offers assessment, management services, and programs for patients experiencing persisting pain.
 The team includes pain and rehabilitation specialists, psychiatrists, physiotherapists, a psychologist, an anaesthetist, and a clinical nurse consultant.

 Pain that lasts beyond the normal healing time of about three months is said to be chronic.
-People in South Eastern NSW can access this service via telehealth with a referral from a doctor.
-You can watch a video about the service or click here for more details.
+People in South Eastern NSW can access this free service via telehealth with a referral from a doctor.
+View a video about the service or find out more.

 PHN is a trademark of the Australian Government.
 Use of the PHN trademark and the PHN Identifier by South Eastern NSW PHN is authorised by the Australian Government.